kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 If we find an observation that has a large squared prediction error, i.e. the observation is far off the model plane, then we say this observation is *inconsistent with the model*.
 For example, if you have data from a chemical process, taken over several days, your first 300 observations show SPE values below the limit.
 Then on the 4th day you notice a persistent trend upwards in SPE values: this indicates that those observations are inconsistent with the model.

 We would like to know why, specifically which variable(s) in |X|, are most related with this deviation off the model plane.
-As we did in the section on :ref:`interpreting scores <LVM-interpreting-scores>`, we can generate a contribution plot.
+As we did in the section on :ref:`interpreting scores <LVM_interpreting_scores>`, we can generate a contribution plot.

 .. math::
 	\mathbf{e}'_{i,A} 	&= \mathbf{x}'_i - \widehat{\mathbf{x}}'_{i,A}